 - Stop Eating Beef (and Other Red Meat).
 Beef has more than six times higher greenhouse gas intensity than poultry on a by-serving basis.
+Cattle are the species responsible for the most emissions, representing about 65% of the livestock sector’s emissions.
 Reducing heavy red meat consumption — primarily beef and lamb — would lead to a per capita greenhouse gas emissions reduction of between 15% and 35% by 2050.
 And, as food-related emissions improve from diets that include less red meat, health improves as well.
 More than 5 million lives and up to $700 billion in healthcare-related costs would be saved globally if people adopted a healthier diet without red meat.
 It's healthier and cheaper to increase your fruit and vegetable consumption instead!

 Credit: Quinola Mothergrain